Zhroyn/MyNotes/Notes/Course/Physics/Thermal Physics.md

   - Rotation: $3$
   - Vibration: $3N - 6$

+For single atom, it only has three degrees of freedom.
 For solid, Each atom vibrates around its equilibrium position and has three degrees of freedom, so $f=6$.

 <br>